KhongCL/Techfit/README.md

 The platform goes beyond traditional resumes and interviews by incorporating targeted questions, coding challenges, personality tests, and work-style assessments, creating a well-rounded and dynamic candidate profile.
 TechFit's scope covers key hiring steps, from user registration and comprehensive skill assessment to efficient candidate shortlisting.

 By bridging the gap between opportunity and expertise, TechFit aims to create a more efficient, personalized, and effective hiring ecosystem for all stakeholders in the IT fields.

-### Key Features:

-* **User Registration and Profile Management:** Allows job seekers, employers, and administrators to register, create profiles, and manage account settings.
-* **Comprehensive Skill Assessments for Job Seekers:** Provides multi-stage assessments including preliminary questions, scenario-based questions, programming challenges, and work-style evaluations.
-* **Detailed Assessment History and Summary for Job Seekers:** Enables job seekers to review past assessments and access performance summaries.
-* **Candidate Search and Filtering for Employers:** Allows employers to efficiently search and filter candidates based on various criteria like assessment scores, skills, experience, and education level.
-* **In-depth Candidate Profile and Assessment Review for Employers:** Enables employers to browse detailed candidate profiles and review comprehensive assessment results.
-* **Admin Portal for System Management:** Provides administrators with functionalities to create and manage assessments, users, reports, resources, and system configurations.
-* **Resource Hub for All Users:** Offers access to useful links, FAQs, and a sitemap to enhance user experience.

 ---